ClusteringHigh availabilitySet up HA cluster with K8s

 Install Memgraph HA

-Since Memgraph HA requires an Enterprise license, you need to provide the license and organization name during the installation.
+Since Memgraph HA requires an Enterprise license, you must provide the license and organization name to the chart through a Kubernetes Secret.

-Replace <release-name> with a name of your choice for the release and set the Enterprise license.
+Replace <release-name> with a name of your choice for the release.
+The secret name and keys are configurable via secrets.name, secrets.licenseKey and secrets.organizationKey (defaults: memgraph-secrets, MEMGRAPH_ENTERPRISE_LICENSE, MEMGRAPH_ORGANIZATION_NAME).

 Tip: Always install a specific chart version.
 Using the latest tag can lead to unexpected behavior if pods restart and pull newer, incompatible images.